Bumper0417/e-shop-MS-Project-4/README.md

 - [Django](https://docs.djangoproject.com/en/3.0/releases/1.11/) For all the functionality and all my coding.
 - [Jinja](https://en.wikipedia.org/wiki/Jinja_(template_engine)) Used for displaying elements from back-end to front-end.
 - [Git](https://en.wikipedia.org/wiki/Git) Used for writting commands and inserting new documents in my webpage
-- [Github](https://github.com/) Used to store my webpage for the users to have access to that and for my tutors and mentor to help me with my Milestone Project
+- [Github](https://github.com/) Used to store my webpage for the users to have access to that and for my tutors and mentor to help me with my Milestone Project.
+- [PostgreSQL](https://www.postgresql.org/)Used for deployment in Heroku.
+- [Gunicorn](https://docs.gunicorn.org/en/stable/) Used as the http server.
 - [Heroku](https://en.wikipedia.org/wiki/Heroku) Used for the deployment of my project.

 ## Testing